zaizi/activiti-keycloak-module/README.md

  - Set the Access Type of the Client to "Confidential" and set the Valid Redirect URL(Example : http://localhost:8080/activiti-app) and click Save
  - You should be able to see "Credentials" Tab for Client, click that , choose "Client ID and Secret" in Client Authenticator if not selected by default.
  - Then copy the Secret Key or regenerate and copy.
 And Update in the properties file in Project as described above(keycloak.client.secret).
- - Create a Realm you want to work on and copy the realm name and add it to Property file in the application for "Client Realm" (Property Key :  keycloak.client.realm)
+ - Create a Realm you want to work on and copy the realm name and add it to Property file in the application for "Client Realm" (Property Key :  keycloak.realm.to.sync)
  - Create Users and Groups in the created "Realm".
 Please note "First Name" and "Last Name" are must for Activiti.
  - To Enable Authenticate after the synchronisation, set the property true for "security.authentication.use-externalid"